ziemek-bucko/blog/about.markdown

 permalink: /about/
 ---

 My name is Ziemek Bućko.
-I live in Wroclaw, Poland and I'm interested in data visualisation, search engines and music.
+I live in Wroclaw, Poland and I'm interested in data visualization, search engines and music.